cedricwalter/TVProgram/readme.md

 │ │ └─────────────── day of month (1 - 31)
 │ └──────────────────── hour (0 - 23)
 └───────────────────────── min (0 - 59)

+### Cron log
+By default, the logging for the cron daemon is not enabled in Debian.
+To enable it, please open the file `/etc/rsyslog.conf` via

+`$ sudo vi /etc/rsyslog.conf`
+and uncomment the line

+`# cron.*  /var/log/cron.log`
+After that, you need to restart rsyslog via

+`$ /etc/init.d/rsyslog restart`

+and you will find the cron logs in `/var/log/cron.log`